 Who should have Medical Power of Attorney?
 It is the opinion of the authors that everyone should have a Medical Power of Attorney.
-The reason being if one is incapable of making their own healthcare decisions, they would most likely want someone who loves them to make those decisions on their behalf.
+The reason being, if one is incapable of making their own healthcare decisions, they would most likely want someone who loves them to make those decisions on their behalf.
 Should one not have a Medical Power of Attorney and loses their basic competency, then the decision goes to the courts to determine who should make healthcare decisions for them.
 Often the consequences of using the courts include family infighting and lengthy delays.
 During the delays, all decisions are made by the medical staff treating the individual or by a healthcare surrogate who is selected by the attending physician.

 When to create a Medical Power of Attorney?
 One can only make a MPOA if they have basic competence.
 Basic competency means one is aware of what they are signing and aware of what would otherwise happen were they not to create the MPOA.
 Therefore, one should create it while they have basic competence.
 A diagnosis of a terminal illness, does not prevent one from creating a MPOA.
 However it does increase the urgency to do so as basic competency may eventually be lost.

 What to do with a Medical Power of Attorney?
 After a MPOA has been notarized, who to notify of its existence becomes a highly personal question and one specific to every family.
 In some cases, the individual giving up or eventually giving up power will want all of their family members to be aware.
 In other cases, they will want the information to remain confidential.
-Regardless of which family members are notified, one's doctors should be made aware of the existence of a MPOA and provided with the contact information of the Agent (the individual to whom power is being transferred).
+Regardless of which family members are notified, one's doctors should be made aware of the existence of an MPOA and be provided with the contact information of the Agent (the individual to whom power is being transferred).
 In addition, the Agent should have a copy of the document, and it should be kept in a safe place.

 How much does a Medical Power of Attorney cost?
 A MPOA can be created without legal assistance and almost free of charge.
 Since in most states, the document must be notarized, there are associated notary fees which are usually less than $50.